watatomo/tl/enst/idol story/wataru - animal presentation.md

 **Tomoya:** "Saved"?
 You're exaggerating.
 You were the one who actually took care of her.

-**Wataru:** However, if you hadn't brought her to me, I wouldn't have even known of her existence.
-And she surely wouldn't have emerged unscathed.
+**Wataru:** However, if you hadn't brought her to me, I wouldn't have even known she was in such a state.
+And she surely wouldn't have emerged unscathed either.

 So you truly did save her, Tomoya-kun.